topicanica/IT-Web-programming/README.md

 # IT-WebProgramming
-This repository consist of tasks during WebProgramming course.
+This repository consist of tasks during web programming course.